microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 This might be useful in certain situations such as if you are writing a `D3D9` (`DirectX`) hook and you need to intercept cetain graphics routines.
-This is commonly done for `ESP` and `wallhacks` where the Z depth buffer needs to be disabled for certain character models, for `D3D9` this might involve hooking `DrawIndexedPrimitive`.
+This is commonly done for `ESP` and wallhacks where the `Z-depth` buffer needs to be disabled for certain character models, for `D3D9` this might involve hooking `DrawIndexedPrimitive`.